This Cutting Board Keeps You Organized So You Can Eat More Veggies

 This tool makes it easy to keep your prep area clean.

-I am not much for New Year’s resolutions, but I do like to take time after the whirlwind of the holidays to get a little more organized.
-Keeping the kitchen clean and doing some meal prep can make it easy to stay on track, even during busy weeks.
-However, cooking and keeping a clean kitchen don’t always go hand-in-hand… until now.
-This bamboo cutting board from NOVAYEAH (buy it: $47.99, Amazon.com) makes it easy to stay organized while chopping so your veggies and more are ready to go for whatever lies ahead.
+I am not much for ) makes it easy to stay organized while chopping so your veggies and more are ready to go for whatever lies ahead.

 The NOVAYEAH Bamboo Cutting Board with 4 Containers is easy to use and perfect for those working with limited countertop space.
 Simple slide an empty container into the slot in the bottom of the cutting board and drop chopped foods in for later use.
 As your container fills up or you move on to a new food, you can save space by sliding the full container under the cutting board and moving an empty one to the opening.
 Not to worry, this cutting board can easily be adjusted for right- or left-handed choppers by rotating the board and swapping moving the containers.